-Management Report Consolidated Financial Statements Report Supervisory Board Management Board Supervisory Board Glossary
+Management Report Consolidated Financial Statements Auditor's Report Report Supervisory Board Management Board Supervisory Board Financial Calendar

-Operations and business environment • Results of operations, financial position, assets, and liabilities Non-financial performance indicators and other success factors Overall assessment of the business situation Opportunities and risk report Subsequent events Outlook
+Operations and Business Environment Results of operations, financial position, assets, and liabilities Non-financial Performance Indicators and Other Success Factors Overall assessment of the business situation Opportunities and risk report Subsequent events Outlook

-The chart below shows the various influences on Fresenius' Group sales.
+The chart shows the various influences on Fresenius' Group sales.
 While there were no significant consequences from changes in product mix, price effects in the dialysis care business contributed positively.
 In the foreseeable future no significant changes are expected in these two factors.

-The largest regions in the Group are Europe and North America, contributing 45% and 41% of total sales, followed by Asia-Pacific with 7% and Latin America and Africa with 5% and 2%, respectively.
-Germany contributed 23% to Group sales.
-In North America, sales rose 9% in constant currency.
-This was mainly driven by organic growth of 5% and the first-time consolidation of APP Pharmaceuticals.
-In Europe, organic growth of 9% was the main driver.
-We again registered strong organic growth in Asia-Pacific with 17%, in Latin America with 18%.
+The largest regions in the Group are Europe and North America, contributing 45 % and 41 % of total sales, followed by Asia-Pacific with 7 % and Latin America and Africa with 5 % and 2 %, respectively.
+Germany contributed 23 % to Group sales.
+In North America, sales rose 9 % in constant currency.
+This was mainly driven by organic growth of 5 % and the firsttime consolidation of APP Pharmaceuticals.
+In Europe, organic growth of 9 % was the main driver.
+We again registered strong organic growth in Asia-Pacific with 17 %, in Latin America with 18 %.
 The sales split by region is shown below.